LekoArts/gatsby-themes/README.md

 ## 🤩 Newsletter

-If you want to receive monthly updates on my themes and all things related to Gatsby themes (relevant blog posts from me and other people) you can [subscribe to my newsletter](https://leko.io/newsletter-themes).
+If you want to receive monthly updates on my themes and all things related to Gatsby themes (relevant blog posts from me and other people, articles about Theme UI) you can [subscribe to my newsletter](https://leko.io/newsletter-themes).

 ## 🎓 Learning Gatsby Themes